opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Lazy-Loading

 Paraglide consciously discourages lazy-loading translations since it seriously hurts your Web Vitals.
-Learn more about why lazy-loading is bad & what to do instead in [this blog post](https://inlang.com/g/mqlyfa7l/guide-lorissigrist-dontlazyload).
+Learn more about why lazy-loading is bad & what to do instead in [our blog post on lazy-loading](https://inlang.com/g/mqlyfa7l/guide-lorissigrist-dontlazyload).

 If you want to do it anyway, lazily import the language-specific message files.
 Be careful with this.